Achievable logoAchievable logo

 Step 3: Net strikes - net premium

-If step 1 determines the maximum loss, step 3 will answer the maximum gain.
-This applies in reverse also.
-If step 1 determines the maximum gain, step 3 will answer the maximum loss.
+If step 1 gives maximum loss, step 3 gives maximum gain.
+If step 1 gives maximum gain, step 3 gives maximum loss.

 Step 4: Strike price +/- net premium